 Vincent van Gogh spent much of his working life in France, which leads many to wonder whether he was French.
 He was in fact Dutch, born in Zundert in the Netherlands in 1853.
 In 1888, after a few years in Paris, van Gogh decided to move to the South of France.
-The unique light in Provence fascinated him, and the quality of life there suited him.
+The unique light in Provence fascinated him and the quality of life there suited him.

-Orchards in Blossom near Arles, Vincent Van Gogh, 1888
+Orchard in Blossom near Arles, Vincent Van Gogh, 1888

-Van Gogh set up a pleasant studio in the idyllic provincial region and encourages other painters to come.
-Paul Gauguin arrived in Arles and they shared their artistic lives until one day Vincent Van Gogh, suffering for a mental illness, cut of part of its ear.
+Vincent van Gogh was inspired by Japanese art and enjoyed painting outdoors.
+Some of his paintings depicted the awakening of spring and its blossoming trees, the hot summer season with the harvests and its fascinating starry nights.
+He set up a studio in the idyllic provincial region and encouraged other painters to come.
+Paul Gauguin arrived in Arles and they spent time together working on their art, until one day van Gogh, suffering from a mental illness, cut off part of his ear during an argument.
 He stayed a few more months in Arles before being interned in the asylum of Saint Rémy in 1889.

 Van Gogh in Provence today